He lives and works

 I am Jinjoon Lee, a media artist, creative director and Data Gardenist devoted to exploring the nebulous intersections of art, technology and human consciousness.
 My work seeks to trigger sensory and transcendental experiences, deliberately blurring the boundaries between natural and human-engineered realities so that viewers are prompted to embark on introspective journeys into the depths of their own minds.

 As someone born in Korea—a country transformed by rapid modernisation and globalisation—and having spent decades living and working between Japan and the United Kingdom, I understand myself as moving through multiple cultural and technological climates at once.
-My artistic journey has therefore become a quest to expand the perceptual boundaries of the physical self, asking how bodies, memories and landscapes can be re-written by data, and how they resist.
+My artistic journey has therefore become a quest to expand the perceptual boundaries of the physical self, asking how bodies, memories and landscapes can be rewritten through sensing, data and computation, and how they resist.

 Bio

-Dr Jinjoon Lee FRSA (이진준), born in Masan, South Korea, is an educator, new media artist, speculative designer and creative director whose work explores liminoid experiences of utopian and post-utopian space through advanced technologies.
+Dr Jinjoon Lee FRSA (이진준), born in Masan, South Korea, is an educator, media artist, speculative designer and creative director whose work explores liminoid experiences of utopian and post-utopian space through advanced technologies.
 He specialises in creating environments that address synaesthetic perception and in directing interdisciplinary performances that bring together sound, image, architecture and computation.
+Inheriting the lineage of the East Asian literati tradition as an artist-scholar, Lee explores the ontology of the post-digital era and leads international discourse surrounding Creative AI.

 After graduating from the Business School at Seoul National University in 2001, Lee earned his BFA (2005) and MFA (2009) from the same university’s College of Fine Arts.
 He subsequently completed an MA in Moving Image and Design Interaction at the Royal College of Art in London (2017), and a Doctor of Philosophy in Fine Art at the Ruskin School of Art, St Hugh’s College, University of Oxford (2020).
 His doctoral thesis, Empty Garden: A Liminoid Journey to Nowhere in Somewhere, took the form of a ten-metre-long scroll that interweaves East Asian garden aesthetics with existential philosophy, poetry and autoethnographic research, proposing a new theoretical perspective on liminal spaces.

-Since his debut solo exhibition at the ARKO Art Centre of the Arts Council Korea in 2007, Lee has exhibited widely at institutions including the Seoul Museum of Art, the National Museum of Modern and Contemporary Art, Korea, the India International Centre, the National Gallery in Prague, the National Gallery of Bulgaria, the Royal College of Art, the Royal College of Music, and the Korean Cultural Centre UK in London.
-A Fellow of the Royal Society of Arts (FRSA) and a full Member of the Royal Society of Sculptors (MRSS), he is perhaps best known for the large-scale public media sculpture They (2010), permanently installed at Digital Media City in Seoul.
-His works are held in collections internationally, and he regularly collaborates on architectural and innovation projects that integrate art and technology.
+Since his debut solo exhibition at the ARKO Art Center of the Arts Council Korea in 2007, and being selected as a Bloomberg New Contemporaries 2021 artist in the UK, his work has been shown at numerous museums, galleries, and institutions worldwide, including the Seoul Museum of Art, the National Museum of Modern and Contemporary Art, Korea, the India International Centre, the National Gallery in Prague, the National Gallery of Bulgaria, the Royal College of Art, the Royal College of Music, Firstsite Museum, South London Gallery and the Korean Cultural Centre UK in London.
+A Fellow of the Royal Society of Arts (FRSA) and a full Member of the Royal Society of Sculptors (MRSS), he is perhaps best known for the large-scale public media sculpture THEY (2010), permanently installed in Sangam-dong DMC, Seoul, in the early 2010s.
+More recently, he has garnered significant attention for Good Morning, Mr. G-Dragon, a space art project based on the iris data of K-pop artist, and Cine-Forest: Awakening Bloom, an open-air media performance held at Bundang Central Park.
+His works are held in collections internationally such as DIB Bangkok, and he regularly collaborates on architectural and innovation projects that integrate art and technology.

-Lee is currently an Associate Professor at the Korea Advanced Institute of Science and Technology (KAIST), where he also serves as Director of the Art & Technology Center and leads the TX Creative Media Lab.
-He is an Affiliate Professor at New York University (NYU), a Supernumerary Visiting Fellow at Exeter College, University of Oxford, and has previously been a Visiting Scholar at St John’s College, Oxford, and a Visiting Researcher at Tokyo University of the Arts.
+Lee is currently a Professor at the Korea Advanced Institute of Science and Technology (KAIST), where he also serves as Director of the Art & Technology Center and leads the TX Creative AI Lab.
+He is an Affiliate Professor at New York University (NYU), an invited Visiting Fellow at Exeter College, Oxford, and has previously been a Visiting Scholar at St John’s College, Oxford, and a Visiting Researcher at Tokyo University of the Arts.
 His research explores data-driven art and design, sound art, and XR-based “media symphonies”, utilising technologies such as AI, VR, EEG and satellite communication to build complex environmental and urban “data gardens”.

-In 2023 Lee was invited as a guest artist to the Hertz Lab at the ZKM Center for Art and Media in Germany, supported by a grant from the German Federal Cultural Foundation, and in 2024 he received a full fellowship from the Vermont Studio Center in the United States for sound-based creative research.
-Since 2025 he has been represented by Gallery BB&M in Seoul, where he presented a solo exhibition of post-digital works that further develop his concept of data gardening and gardenetics in the context of a rapidly evolving AI culture.
+In 2023, Lee was invited as a guest artist to the Hertz Lab at the ZKM Center for Art and Media in Germany, supported by a grant from the German Federal Cultural Foundation, and in 2024 he received a full fellowship from the Vermont Studio Center in the United States for sound-based creative research.
+He has been represented by Gallery BB&M in Seoul, where he presented a solo exhibition "Champagne Supernova" in 2025.
+His research and philosophy were recently featured in the New Year's issue of Bijutsu Techo, Japan’s leading contemporary art magazine.

 For an up-to-date CV and more information, please e-mail.